 The brain is powerful, and its primary function is to keep us safe.
 Let’s assume you fear to be around people because you do not want to get infected by the COVID-19 virus (which is a perfectly fair way to feel).
 You have been social distancing, wearing your face mask and washing your hands much more than you used to, over the past several months.
 But now you are being asked to go back to working with people one on one and in small groups as a personal trainer.

-As soon as the plan enters the brain, it begins to analyze the message, connect it to your past experiences, and determine if it will put you into danger.
+As soon as the plan enters the brain, it begins to analyse the message, connect it to your past experiences, and determine if it will put you into danger.
 It can be a real danger or imagined as you get carried away with worry or anxiety.
-The Amygdala, the emotional center of the brain, releases large amounts of neurochemicals as it decides to have you fight, freeze, or run away.
+The Amygdala, the emotional centre of the brain, releases large amounts of neurochemicals as it decides to have you fight, freeze, or run away.

 You may know this as the little voice that tells you not to try something new, but you are not necessarily in danger.

 In the case of COVID-19, returning to work could be dangerous unless you limit the risks and follow strict rules.
-As for the Amygdala, it can deactivate the motivational centers unless you take steps to reprogram your brain.
+As for the Amygdala, it can deactivate the motivational centres unless you take steps to reprogram your brain.
 Here is an exercise to help: